CHAITHRAIW/HealthNZ/README.md

 If the build is a success, it should be indicated in your CLI.
 If it is successful, run this command to deploy it: docker-compose up -d --build

+3. If the build is a success, it should be indicated in your CLI.
+If it is successful, run this command to deploy it: docker-compose up -d --build

+4. Three containers should be running which are db, pgadmin and microservice